 There are times when I think aging has affected my memory.
 It very well could be that age has lessened my intellectual capacity, but I’m more inclined to think it has more to do with this bit of dialogue written for the Bud Bundy character.
-We’re so inundated with information in this information age, that certain, core fundamentals are being forgotten.
-A friend of mine informed me that we only have room for three million memories in our brain, and when we start to attain more of them in the natural course of our lives, some start to fall out.
+We’re so inundated with information in this information age, that we forget certain, core fundamentals.
+A friend of mine informed me that we only have room for three million memories in our brain, and when we start to attain more of them in the natural course of our lives, others start to fall out.

 Winston Churchill: “Youth is wasted on the young.”
 I can’t tell you how much of my youth I wasted.
 I was naturally athletic, and I had an inquisitive mind.
 I don’t think I adequately pursued either.
 I thought I’d live forever, so I didn’t want to do anything today.
 I thought I would eventually figure something out when I became an adult.
-I preferred to play Nintendo and Sega, and then I preferred to drink beer while playing Nintendo and Sega.
+I preferred to play Nintendo and Sega.
 I don’t regret much of what I did, but I now wish I had that youthful enthusiasm and youthful energy back, so I could combine it with my current mind.

 Norman Mailer: “Experience, when it cannot be communicated to another, must wither within and be worse than lost.”
 I have used this quote a lot.
 I have often replaced the word “experience” with stories.
-I believe we all have stories to tell.
+We all have stories to tell.
 If we allow these stories to die off they are worse than lost.
-All of my Uncles proudly proclaim that my Grandpa wasn’t a talker.
-“He was a humble man that didn’t talk about himself much,” they say with a wistful smile.
+My uncles proudly proclaimed that my grandpa wasn’t much of a talker.
+“He was a humble man who didn’t talk about himself much,” they would say with a wistful smile.
 This was seen as a valiant attribute of the WWII generation.
 There is an element of narcissism to talking about oneself of course, and we can all take a nugget about overdoing it, but there are also lessons a young person can learn from our stories.
 There is a level of familiarity a young one can attain from an elder who talks about their life.
 There is also that cliche about passing on a legacy that can be totally lost when we “don’t talk about ourselves much”.

-When John Madden decided that he would retire (the first time) he told a story about his boy asking for a car.
+When John Madden decided that he would retire (the first time) he told a story about his boy asking if John would buy him a car.
 “That’s ridiculous,” Madden said to his wife.
 “Shouldn’t we at least wait until he’s sixteen before we even start in on this conversation?”
 His wife informed him that his son turned sixteen two years ago.
 John Madden subsequently retired from his duties as a football analyst.

-I think he was gone for one year.
-A reporter asked Madden about ending his one-year retirement to ‘Spend time with the family’ quote, “Anyone that tells you that they’re retiring to spend more time with the family is lying.
-No one wants to spend more time with their family, and your family doesn’t want to spend more time with you.” he said.
+That retirement lasted for about one year.
+A reporter asked Madden about ending his one-year retirement to ‘Spend time with the family’.
+“Anyone that tells you that they’re retiring to spend more time with the family is lying.
+No one wants to spend more time with their family, and your family doesn’t want to spend more time with you,” he said.

 Friedrich Nietzsche: “It is not enough to prove something.
 One also has to seduce or elevate people to it.
 That is why a man of knowledge should learn how to speak his wisdoms and often in such a way that sounds like folly.”
-This describes the entire movie business in a nutshell?
+Does this not describe politics and the entire entertainment industry in a nutshell?
 Most civilized societies have deemed murder in the first degree the most awful crime a person can commit, and they impose penalties that attempt to define the crime and hopefully prevent people from being seduced by its power.
 It is tantalizing and tempting to violate taboos.
 With that in mind, how does a politician convince their voter base that they’re not responsible for a high murder rate in their locale.
 How does a movie producer convince a movie going public that their movie about murder is enjoyable?
 They develop a narrative, and a plot line that involve seemingly harmless actions, say a cartoon, and they drop in little lines here and there, over and over, until it becomes an accepted norm.

 Bertrand Russell: “The whole problem with the world is that fools and fanatics are always certain of themselves, and wiser people so full of doubts.”
-Every person believes they are a member of “the wiser people” faction, and that the other people (of the other party) are the fools and fanatics.
+Every person believes they are a member of “the wiser” faction, and that the other people are all fools and fanatics.

 Abraham Lincoln: “Most of us are just about as happy as we make up our minds to be.”
 Some of us are absolutely miserable in the present, and we can’t wait for something to happen, so that we can finally be happy.
 Some of us will kind of sort of somewhat admit that we are happy, but we know that the other shoe is sure to drop on our happiness and expose it as the myth it was.
 We know too much to be happy, we’ve lived too long to know that happiness just doesn’t happen to us, until that certain something happens somewhere and we wish we could go back to the time and place when we were happy.